sodadata/docs/soda-cl/profile.md

 * **Known issue:** Currently, SodaCL does not support column exclusion for the column profiling and dataset discovery configurations when connecting to a Spark DataFrame data source (`soda-library-spark-df`).
 * **Known issue:** SodaCL does not support using [variables]({% link soda-cl/filters.md %}#configure-variables-in-sodacl) in column profiling and dataset discovery configurations. <!--SAS-1642-->
-* **Data type**: Soda can only profile columns that contain NUMBERS or TEXT type data; it cannot profile columns that contain TIME or DATE data.
+* **Data type**: Soda can only profile columns that contain NUMBERS, TEXT or DATE / TIMESTAMP type data and BOOLEANS.
 * **Spark**: Soda usually uses the profiling include/exclude pattern to build the query that retrieves a dataset's metadata, but Spark does not support such profiling.
 Instead, Soda  retrieves all the datasets in a schema, then filters the list based on the include/exclude pattern, changing all `%` wildcard values with `.*` to translate a SQL pattern into a regular expression pattern.
 * **Performance:** Both column profiling and dataset discovery can lead to increased computation costs on your data sources.
 Consider adding these configurations to a selected few datasets to keep costs low.
 See [Compute consumption and cost considerations](#compute-consumption-and-cost-considerations) for more detail.
 * **Workaround:** If you wish, you can indicate to Soda to include all datasets in its dataset discovery or column profiling by using wildcard characters, as in `%.%`.
 Because YAML, upon which SodaCL is based, does not naturally recognize `%.%` as a string, you must wrap the value in quotes, as in the following example.